thenormalsquid/matchmakr/README.md

 TODO:
 - [X] add both single and relationshipped people
-- [ ] Asynch scrape and calculations
+- [] Asynch scrape and calculations
 		-  match each call back in a callback, wait pair
+		-  once loading completed, redirect to results page
 - [ ] migrate to ec2
 - [ ] setup nginx to handle static files
 - [ ] asynch the fb requests in scrapehandler (40 sec avg is toooo slow)